 Yakhni means soup.
 In yakhni pulao, the rice is cooked in the aromatic and spiced soup and the soup absorbs all the juices of meat and spices.
 This is a delight for any rice lover and a great pleasure on Eid ul Adha.

 Is there anything that can beat Lamb/mutton leg's softness, and taste.
 This recipe is made with cashew, roasted cumin and coriander seeds.
 And the combination is just unbeatable.
 The meat is marinated then cooked till it is falling off the bones.
 YUM!
 This will definitely brighten your Eid ul Adha spread.

 Want the spicer red lamb leg, the masala raan type?
 This recipe will end your search, the detailed recipe and steps get you masaladaar raan with super soft meat.
-This is best all mutton recipes and a bakra eid speciality.
+This is the best of all Pakistani mutton recipes.

 This recipe is charm and I highly recommend it.
 It is an amalgamation of mutton biryani, daal chawal and curried soup.
 The biryani is smoked too.
 You can't imagine that amazing taste?
 Click the button to check the recipe.

-This is soupy Mutton Trotter recipe made with green chilli and onions.
+This is a soupy Mutton Trotter recipe made with green chili and onions.
 This curry is not very spicy like Punjabi paya.
-It has subtle flavours of paya and coriander.
+It has subtle flavors of paya and coriander.
 (These are also called kachi piyaz ka paya).

-The photo doesn’t do justice to yummy kaleji that comes out as a result of this recipe.
+The photo doesn't do justice to the yummy kaleji that comes out as a result of this recipe.
 The post also shares all tips related to making mutton liver.
-This is a bakra eid must eat recipe.
+This is a must-eat recipe.

 Khurdi |Aromatic Indian bone soup with mint

 The mutton broth is flavoured with whole spice and mint.
 Flour and milk is used to give the broth creamy touch.
 The soup is even loved by picky eaters who dislike bone broth.
 Find more details in the post.